allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

     |> Task.attempt Name
 ```

+Here:

+- We start by fetching all the events,
+- Then if the Task succeeds, we pick the first event,
+- Then if we have one, we fetch the name of the event's user,
+- And we map the future result of this task to the `Name` message.

-But now, how are we going to run all this and do actual HTTP requests and process the responses accordingly?
+But now, how are we going to run all this and execute the actual HTTP requests and process the responses accordingly?
 We need to setup the [Elm Architecture]:

 ```haskell
 module Main exposing (main)